mvarrone/tfc-lldp-ubp/frontend/README.md

 - .\nginx.exe -s stop
 - tasklist /fi "imagename eq nginx.exe" -> It should look like this:

       Example: tasklist /fi "imagename eq nginx.exe"

       INFORMACIÓN: no hay tareas ejecutándose que coincidan con los criterios especificados.

-      Complete README.md with
+            Tasks to be performed on this README.md

+_READY_

+      1. Postman:

+      a) Write instructions on how to import API docs into Postman --> How to import API documentation into Postman
+      b) Write instructions on how to create and set a global variable for access token --> Authentication

+      2. Frontend: put cert.pem and cert.key on nginx-x.xx.x/projects/tfc/ssl_keys on frontend/README.md instructions

+_IN PROGRESS_

-- DDNS: For example, www.duckdns.org.
+      1. DDNS: For example, www.duckdns.org.
 Create and account using Google and configure on pc (me) or router
-- Let´s Encrypt: For create and renew digital certificates
+      2. Let´s Encrypt: For create and renew digital certificates
-- Backend: put cert.pem and cert.key on backend/ssl_keys and uncomment last 2 lines on backend/main.py (uvicorn.run)
+      3. Backend: put cert.pem and cert.key on backend/ssl_keys on backend/README.md instructions and uncomment last 2 lines on backend/main.py (uvicorn.run)
       Those lines are:
             ssl_keyfile="./ssl_keys/cert.key",
             ssl_certfile="./ssl_keys/cert.pem"
-- Frontend: put cert.pem and cert.key on nginx-x.xx.x/projects/tfc/ssl_keys (READY)
-- nginx: Installation and configurations
+      4. nginx: Write instructions on installation and configuration.
+Attach nginx.conf file
-- Port Mapping/PAT: Open port 80 and 443 (Frontend) and 5000 (Backend) on router
+      5. Port Mapping/PAT: Open port 80 and 443 (Frontend) and 5000 (Backend) on router
-- Postman: (READY)
-  a) Write instructions on how to import API docs into Postman (READY) --> How to import API documentation into Postman
-  b) Write instructions on how to create and set a global variable for access token (READY) --> Authentication